- About Us

 - Contact Us

 - ☰ More

-Business coaches and business consultants provide two distinctly different benefits for the executives, entrepreneurs, professionals, and leadership teams.
+The answer depends entirely on the outcome you seek.
+Coaches and business consultants provide distinctly different benefits for executives, entrepreneurs, professionals, and leadership teams.

-Consultants are normally hired for one of two reasons: either as a means of "outsourcing" specific functions or to access a body of knowledge and expertise not generally available within the company.
+Consultants are normally hired to access a body of knowledge and expertise not generally available within the company.
 Consulting also tends to focus on organizational issues of considerable scope.

 Business and executive coaching, by comparison, is highly personalized and aims at enhancing the performance of individuals or perhaps small teams.
 Whereas consulting is largely informational, coaching is heavily inspirational and "skill-formational."

-Consultants focus primarily on externals — processes and activities that outsiders can observe and monitor.
+Consultants focus primarily on externals — processes and activities which outsiders can observe and monitor.
 Coaches, however, have a deeper agenda, commonly probing the client's inner world to examine the client's

 Personal coaching may occur as part of a larger consultancy in which the coach doubles as a consultant.
 Thus, the line between coaching and consulting is sometimes a bit blurred.
 Coaching, however, always involves a commitment between the coach and a specific individual in which they agree to